Skip to main content

 The Last Word

-There are many types of annuities, each with its own sets of pros and cons.
+There are many types of annuities, each with its own set of pros and cons.
 Many annuity contracts are complex and often confusing to the layman.
 While the promise of a guaranteed income for life might sound appealing, be sure to read the fine print of an annuity contract.
 You’ll see why many people find these to be bad long-term investments.
 If you don’t feel confident judging the potential annuity terms by yourself, recruit a more money-savvy friend or relative to help you decide.

 In the end, you may be better off holding onto your investments.
-There are plenty of ways to continue investing your retirement funds after you’ve left the work force.
+There are plenty of ways to continue investing your retirement funds after you’ve left the workforce.
 Of course, there is no one-size-fits-all solution.
 Whether an annuity is right for you will depend on your own financial circumstances.
 Regardless, retaining control over your financial future in retirement may, in the end, provide the most peace of mind.

 Devon Taylor